zardosht/zardosht.github.io/_pages/projects.md

 The Path Planning component has the following main modules:

-* Map: Contains a sparse map list of waypoints around the highway as well as some helper methods for converting coordinate and angle values.
+* **Map**: Contains a sparse map list of waypoints around the highway as well as some helper methods for converting coordinate and angle values.
-* Prediction: Takes the sensor fusion data from simulator and generates predictions about state of the road such as lane distance to front cars and lane blocked state.
+* **Prediction**: Takes the sensor fusion data from simulator and generates predictions about state of the road such as lane distance to front cars and lane blocked state.
-* Behavior Planning: Given the predictions, the Behavior Planner finds a best behavior by calculating a combined cost function for each possible behavior, and returning the behavior with the lowest cost.
+* **Behavior Planning**: Given the predictions, the Behavior Planner finds a best behavior by calculating a combined cost function for each possible behavior, and returning the behavior with the lowest cost.
 A behavior defines if the car should keep or change the lane and the target velocity for the AV.
 The cost function is a combination of various costs for example for speed, distance to the front car, lane change, etc.
-* Trajectory Generation: Generates a trajectory for the best behavior respecting the collision, speed, acceleration, and jerk constraints.
+* **Trajectory Generation**: Generates a trajectory for the best behavior respecting the collision, speed, acceleration, and jerk constraints.

 The source code of the project can be found [here](https://github.com/zardosht/Path_Planning_SDCP7).